oflynned/Mongoize-ORM/README.md

 }
 ```

-With just the code above, you have a fully-usable
+With just the code above, you have a fully-usable model that you can perform actions on or commit to a database.

+You'll also need a client (either in-memory or mongodb) to connect to for use.

 ```
+const client = await new InMemoryClient().connect();
 const animal: Animal = new Animal().build({name: "Doggo", legs: 4}).save(dbClient);
 console.log(animal.toJson());

+// don't forget to close the connection when you're done await client.close();

 {
   name: 'Doggo',